Yehoshua Leib Diskin

 Moshe Yehoshua Yehuda Leib Diskin (1818–1898), also known as the Maharil Diskin, was a leading rabbi, Talmudist, and Biblical commentator.
 He served as a rabbi in Łomża, Mezritch, Kovno, Shklov, Brisk, and, finally, Jerusalem, after moving to Eretz Yisrael in 1878.
 He opened what today is known as the Diskin Orphan Home in 1881.

 Biography

-Rabbi Yehoshua Leib Diskin was born on December 8, 1818, in Grodno, then part of the Russian Empire.
+Yehoshua Leib Diskin was born on December 8, 1818, in Grodno, then part of the Russian Empire.
 His father, Binyamin Diskin, was rabbi of that city, then Volkovisk, and later Łomża.

 He married Hinda Rachel, daughter of Rabbi Broder, and lived with his father-in-law in Wolkowitz.
-He received rabbinic ordination at the age of 18, and inherited his father's rabbinate of Łomża at the age of 25.
+He received semikhah (rabbinic ordination) at the age of 18, and inherited his father's rabbinate of Łomża at the age of 25.

-Rabbi Diskin's second wife, Sarah, was known as the "Brisker Rebbetzin".
-She had a very strong mind, and came from a prestigious family descended from Rabbi Yechezkel Landau (the Nodah bi-Yehudah) and Joshua Zeitlin.
+Diskin's second wife, Sarah, was known as the "Brisker Rebbetzin".
+She had a very strong mind, and came from a prestigious family descended from Yechezkel Landau (the "Nodah bi-Yehudah") and Joshua Zeitlin.
 She died in 1907.
-Rabbi Yehoshua Leib Diskin had a brother, Avraham Shmuel, born 1827 in Łomża, later a rabbi.
-The brother pre-deceased his older brother.
+Diskin's brother Avraham Shmuel—born 1827 in Łomża, who later became a rabbi himself—pre-deceased him.